Refined invariants of finite-dimensional Jacobi algebras: Refined invariants for contractible curves

 is the PBW isomorphism from \cite{DaMe15b}.
 In particular, letting $u$ denote the (cohomological degree 2) generator in $\HO(\pt/\CC^*,\QQ)\cong\mathbb{Q}[u]$, and letting $1_C$ denote the (cohomological degree 0) generator of $\HO(C,\mathbb{Q})$, we consider the class $u1_C\in \mathcal{H}_{Q,W,\Phi(0,1)}$.
 This has cohomological degree zero, due to the Tate twists. \begin{conjecture} Let $A=\mathbb{C}\{Q,W\}$ be a noncommutative crepant resolution as above.
 For $\gamma\in\mathbb{N}^{Q_0}$, the commutator map

-maps $\BPS_{Q,W,\gamma}$ isomorphically to $\BPS_{Q,W,\gamma+\Phi(0,1)}$. \end{conjecture} The main evidence for the conjecture comes from the related study of 3-folds $\tilde{X}\times\mathbb{C}$, for $\tilde{X}\rightarrow \mathbb{C}^2/\Gamma$ the resolution of a du Val singularity, where the above operator does indeed provide an isomorphism between cohomological BPS invariants \cite{DaMe19a}.
-Note that an implication of the conjecture is that $\GV_{C,r,n}$ is independent of $n$.
+maps $\BPS_{\mathbb{C}\{Q,W\},\gamma}$ isomorphically to $\BPS_{\mathbb{C}\{Q,W\},\gamma+\Phi(0,1)}$. \end{conjecture} The main evidence for the conjecture comes from the related study of 3-folds $\tilde{X}\times\mathbb{C}$, for $\tilde{X}\rightarrow \mathbb{C}^2/\Gamma$ the resolution of a du Val singularity, where the above operator does indeed provide an isomorphism between cohomological BPS invariants\footnote{This will be explained in forthcoming work of Shivang Jindal.}.
+Note that an implication of the conjecture is that $\BPS_{\mathbb{C}\{Q,W\},\Phi(r,n)}$ is independent of $n$.
 This is a categorified upgrade of the statement that the Donaldson--Thomas invariant for coherent sheaves of rank $r$ and Euler characteristic $d$ are independent of $d$.
 In particular, it implies the independence/strong rationality conjectures in \cite{Tod14}, \cite{StablePairs}, \cite{To17}, for flopping curves.